*The One-Drop Rule (ODR) is referenced on this date in 1565 in St. Augustine, Florida.

 Although racial segregation was adopted legally by southern states of the former Confederacy in the late 19th century, legislators resisted defining race by law as part of preventing interracial marriages.
 In 1895 in South Carolina, during the discussion, George D. Tillman said, It is a scientific fact that there is not one full-blooded Caucasian on the floor of this convention.
 Every member has in him a certain mixture of... colored blood...It would be a cruel injustice and the source of endless litigation, of scandal, horror, feud, and bloodshed to undertake to annul or forbid marriage for a remote, perhaps obsolete trace of Negro blood.
 The doors would be open to scandal, malice, and greed.

 Before colonization, and still in traditional communities, determining belonging by the degree of "blood" was, and is, unheard of.
 Native American tribes did not use blood quantum law until the government introduced the Indian Reorganization Act of 1934, instead determining tribal status based on kinship, lineage, and family ties.
-Among patrilineal tribes, such as Omaha, historically, a child born to an Omaha mother and a white father could belong officially to the Omaha tribe only if the child were formally adopted into it by a male citizen.
+Historically, among patrilineal tribes, such as Omaha, a child born to an Omaha mother and a white father could belong officially to the Omaha tribe only if the child was formally adopted into it by a male citizen.
 In contemporary practice, tribal laws around citizenship and parentage can vary widely between nations.
 Between 1904 and 1919, tribal members of any amount of African ancestry were disenrolled from the Chitimacha tribe of Louisiana, and their descendants have since then been denied tribal membership.

 The One Drop Rule suggests that unless any person has non-white ancestry they can claim, such as Native American, Asian, Arab, or Australian Aboriginal, they must be considered black.
 This concept of invisible/intangible membership in a "racial" group has seldom been applied to people of any other non-European group.
 It has been largely applied to those of Black African ancestry.
 Langston Hughes wrote, "You see, unfortunately, I am not black.
 There are lots of different kinds of blood in our family.
 But here in the United States, the word 'Negro' is used to mean anyone who has any Negro blood at all in his veins.
 In Africa, the word is more pure.
 It means all Negro, therefore black.
 I am brown."